 Prices are still relatively low too.
 According to Savills, the average price per square foot in the top 10 per cent of the market in this year's third quarter was £740 - 10.8 per cent lower than the equivalent in north and east London.
-More expensive stock is coming - in One Park Drive, prices can push £1,350 per sq ft (a little closer to the prime central London average o£1,800).
-A three-bedroom apartment with 531 sq ft of terrace overlooking the Thames, 24-hour conclerge and access to the 20m residents' pool is on the market with Knight Frank for £2.55m.
+More expensive stock is coming - in One Park Drive, prices can push £1,350 per sq ft (a little closer to the prime central London average of £1,800).
+A three-bedroom apartment with 531 sq ft of terrace overlooking the Thames, 24-hour concierge and access to the 20m residents' pool is on the market with Knight Frank for £2.35m.

-The level of service is the key to sales, says De'ath.
-The Canary Wharf Estate has a 1,000-strong staff, including 600 security workers.
-"They won't even let the snow land," he says proudly.

-Since One Park Drive launched in May, 40 per cent of the units have sold, says Tom Rundall, partner of city and east residential development at Knight Frank, while Ten Park Drive, which launched in 2015 but has been off the market for the past year, is 80 per centsold.

 Elsewhere, there are a few price reductions.
-In the Wardian, a onebedroom apartment with a private balcony and access to the shared Sky Lounge, is on the market with Johns

-& Co for £800,000, down nearly 16 per cent from an initial asking price of £950,000.
+In the Wardian, a one-bedroom apartment with a private balcony and access to the shared Sky Lounge, is on the market with Johns & Co for £800,000, down nearly 16 per cent from an initial asking price of £950,000.
 Unlike areas such as Nine Elms, where developers are "starting from scratch" and building retail and infrastructure concurrently with the residential development, Canary Wharf already has the necessary amenities, says Rundall.
 In an effort to counteract the corporate feel to the area - it can feel ghostly at weekends - CWG runs arts programmes, such as free summer mini golf.

-While the area's transport links have been a pull factor - Crossráll, when it arrives in 2018, will cut the journey time to the City in half - unsurprisingly it's the short commute that really appeals to buyers.
-In the past 12 months, 77 per cent of Savills' second-hand sales in the area have been to those working in financial or insurance services, says
+While the area's transport links have been a pull factor - Crossrail, when it arrives in 2018, will cut the journey time to the City in half - unsurprisingly it's the short commute that really appeals to buyers.
+In the past 12 months, 77 per cent of Savills' second-hand sales in the area have been to those working in financial or insurance services, says Josh Olive, head of Savills Canary Wharf.
+Not all of the local offerings are new-build.
+Just outside the western edge of the Canary Wharf Estate in Limehouse, Savills is marketing a 2,200 sq ft, two-bedroom apartment in a converted warehouse.
+The price tag is £1.4m, but the wooden ceiling beams and exposed internal brickwork might make Old Flo feel a little more at home.
+Canary Wharf house prices Indices rebased

-I / BUYING GUIDE

-Prime prices in Canary Wharf have increased by 15.9 per cent in the five years to September against a 5.3 per cent drop across prime central London in the same period, according to Savills

-London City Airport, which has direct flights to New York, Paris and Amsterdam, is a 10-minute drive away

-The annual mooring fee for an 18m yacht at Poplar Dock Marina is £10,098
+Buying guide - Prime prices in Canary Wharf have increased by 15.9 per cent in the five years to September against a 5.3 per cent drop across prime central London in the same period, according to Savills - London City Airport, which has direct flights to New York, Paris and Amsterdam, is a 10-minute drive away - The annual mooring fee for an 18m yacht at Poplar Dock Marina is £10,098